efmmoncada/golf-drill-challenge-app/README.md

    OR

    Use an emulator such as the [iOS Simulator](https://docs.expo.dev/workflow/ios-simulator/), or the [Android Studio Emulator](https://docs.expo.dev/workflow/android-studio-emulator/).

+   *Note about running on Android Studio Emulator*

+   There is a known bug that prevents users from using the Sign-in with Google functionality.
+   To bypass this, the emulator must be run from the command line with a flag disabling the Vulkan feature.
+   Read this article to learn how to run the emulator from the command line: (https://developer.android.com/studio/run/emulator-commandline), And this article on the flag to disable the Vulkan feature: (https://developer.android.com/studio/run/emulator-troubleshooting#error:-%60vulkan-1.dll)

 4. Start the development server
    ```